jrx/tf-consul/README.md

 # HashiStack on AWS

-A set of Terraform and Ansible scripts to setup Vault, Consul and Nomad
+A set of Terraform and Ansible scripts to setup Consul and Nomad

 ## License